elemenohq/docs/source/index.html.md

 # Content Models

-Every item, whether it's a Single Item or part of a Collection, is based on a Content Model which defines the item's content structure and the type of inputs used to create an item.
+Every item, whether it is a Single Item or part of a Collection, is based on a Content Model.
+This Content Model defines the item's content structure and the type of inputs used to create an item.
 You can think of Content Models as the template for creating items.

 ## Creating

 When you create a new Single Item or Collection, you are presented with an interface for creating a content model.
 This is essentially a blank slate with a list of all the input types on the right side of the screen.
 Simply drag an input type onto the screen to add an input to your content model.
 Click on any of your inputs to edit that input's settings.
 You can also drag your inputs up and down by their handle to reorganize your content model.
-If you need to remove an input, simply click the red x button on an input.
+If you need to remove an input, simply click the red "x" button on an input.

 ### Collections